Long-Term Compounding, Not Short-Term Trading

 Individual Stocks

 Companies with durable competitive advantages.
-The kind that can raise prices without losing customers, that have multi-year growth drivers baked in, that competitors can't easily copy.
+The kind that can raise prices without losing customers and that competitors can't easily copy.

 AI and Technology Themes